Several years in the writing, this book has matured like good wine.

 My standard policy is that anyone buying one of my books can have a second title, free.
 You can check out the offerings here.

-Having read the story, please write a review, post it on the above four sites and at Goodreads, and then email a copy of the review to me as proof of purchase.
+Having read the story, please write a review, post it on as many or as few of the above four sites as you have time and inclination for, and also at Goodreads, and then email a copy of the review to me as proof of purchase.

 Read two samples